 Please note, if you used the cashboxes for mutual settlements with employees, there will be the opposite value.
 That is, if the value in the employee's cashbox is negative, it means the employee owes you, and if the value is positive, you owe the employee.

 Step One.
-From the supplier profile, go to the “Balances” tab and press “+ Balance adjustment”.
+From the supplier profile, go to the “Balances” tab and press “+ Correction”.

 Step Two.
 Get a dialog window and select a corresponding cashbox used for payment settlements.